Debris from U.S. rocket recovered off coast of southwest England

 It was covered in barnacles and was initially mistaken for a dead whale.

 Britain's Maritime and Coastguard Agency said in a statement that a piece of metal alloy was recovered with the help of a local boatman.
-It measured around 10 meters by 4 meters (13 feet).
+It measured around 10 metres by 4 metres (13 feet).

 Martin Leslie, coastal area commander, said: "The markings show an American flag.
 It looks like it's an American rocket and is similar to the unmanned Space X Falcon 9 which blew up shortly after take-off from Cape Canaveral in June."